Discover things you can learn, hire out for, earn money with, and more!

 Diary Study Participation

 Diary study participation involves recording and sharing parts of your day with researchers, typically over a multi-day period.
 For example, a diary study about food preferences may ask you to record everything you eat in a week.
 Of course, the subject matter across different studies can vary.
-There are diary studies on sleep, finance, hobbies, and more.
+There are diary studies (aka multi-day studies) on sleep, finance, hobbies, and more.
 With different types of diary studies, different recording methods may be required as well.
 For example, some researchers may ask you to write everything in a physical notebook.
 Others, however, may prefer an online recording (like in a spreadsheet).

 Focus Group Participation